mudmap-io/website/content/blog/_posts/diagnostics-added.md

 to function correctly once it can communicate with the device.

 When shutting down the firewall, you must ensure you **can** start it again.
-Understandably, Mumdap will no longer be able to communicate with the device and will be unable to start it.
+Understandably, Mudmap will no longer be able to communicate with the device and will be unable to start it.
 I'd hate to see someone shut it down and be unable to start it again as they are not physically there.